 4. Online and Offline Support Groups

-Some of the advantages of becoming a member of an online weight loss surgery support group are:
+Some of the advantages of becoming a member of support group are:

-- Get in touch with your peers, read about their concerns, and learn from their experience
+- Get in touch with your peers, learn from their concerns & experiences

-- Learn about the lifestyle changes to be made to achieve your goals
+- Learn about the lifestyle changes made to achieve your goals

 - Acquaint yourself with meal planning, prepping, and palatable bariatric-friendly recipes